If you just want to test out Singularity, consider using our docker setup instead.

 Once started the Singularity UI will be available at http://(host):7099/singularity

-8. Install extra Singularity tools on Mesos slaves (optional)
+8. Install extra Singularity tools on Mesos agents (optional)

 Singularity ships with a custom Mesos executor and extra background jobs to make running tasks easier.
-You can find more info about the slave extras here.
+You can find more info about the agent extras here.